June 9, 16, 23, July 7, 14, 21

 Let us know in advance when you can help; contact the DuBois Center office at email@example.com or 618-787-2202.
 We do need FIRM commitment as we keep recruiting until the spots are filled.

-Despite the falling leaves, it’s never too early to think about summer.
+Band-Aids – YES, but so much more!
 One setting for ministry at DuBois Center is our health center.
-Volunteer camp nurses, most of whom are RNs, are a vital piece of our summer camp program.
-Many find serving at DuBois Center to be a rewarding mission opportunity, one that is quite different from their regular job.
-Responsibilities include reviewing camper medical forms, conducting health screenings, receiving & administering medications, providing first aid & basic medical treatment, and documentation.
-But when you really get down to it, nurses spend most of their time removing ticks, soothing rashes, distributing medications and providing extra TLC for homesick and nervous campers.
+Volunteer nurses are a vital piece of our summer camp program.
+Serving as a camp nurse can be a very rewarding mission experience, one that is similar yet very different than most traditional nursing positions.
+As expected, responsibilities include reviewing camper medical forms, conducting health screenings, receiving & administering medications, providing first aid & basic medical treatment, and documentation.
+But when you really get down to it, camp nurses spend most of their time removing ticks, soothing rashes, distributing medications and providing extra TLC for homesick and nervous campers.

 If you are an RN, please consider serving with us for a full or partial week.
-The living quarters do have AC and there is often time to join us for worship, explore the woods or just sit back and read a book.
-For more information, contact Shirley at DuBois Center by email or 618-787-2202.
+The living quarters have AC and there is often time to join us for worship, explore the woods or just sit back and read a book.
+For more information, contact Shirley at DuBois Center at shirley.director@DuBoisCenter.